 TASC Code ITN215123

-TASC Level Level 2
+TASC Level 2

 TCE Points 15

-TCE Standards N.A.
+TCE Standards N/A

+Pre-requisites

-Pre-requisites NONE
+No Pre-requisites

 Italian Level 2 allows learners to develop the ability to communicate in an additional language and provides them with opportunities to reflect on their own first language, culture and heritage.

 The study of Italian promotes and contributes to a socially cohesive society that values, respects and appreciates different points of view.
 The significant shared origins of Italian and English can help Tasmanian learners improve their literacy skills.